One question fraud managers get consistently asked: Are we certain our fraud detection tool is the right one?

-While fraud prevention comes in all shapes and sizes, two models tend to be favoured by vendors: micro fees and chargeback guarantee.
+While fraud protection comes in all shapes and sizes, two models tend to be favoured by vendors: micro fees and chargeback guarantee.
 We’ll describe them in detail and weigh their pros and cons to see which one should work for you.

 Every online business knows chargebacks are a pain.
 Disputes regarding credit card purchases are time-consuming, sometimes complex, and incredibly costly.
-Which is why a fraud prevention vendor that claims to take care of the fees may seem ideal.
+Which is why a vendor with a platform who claims to take care of the fees may seem ideal.

 Breaking down the process to its bare minimum, this is how it would look:

-- You implement the vendor’s fraud prevention solution
+- You create an account with the vendor’s solution

 - The vendor accepts or denies payments based on analyzed data

 - One payment goes through, but the customer asks for chargeback

 - The vendor takes care of losses incurred after chargeback

 In short, you are not only relieved of the expenses, but also the stress associated with it.
 At least on paper….

 Pros of the Model

-Because the fraud prevention vendor handles all the chargeback admin, you won’t need a dedicated fraud team (at least if chargebacks are your main concern over declined orders).
-This makes it an ideal model for:
+Because the vendor will provide all the work for the chargeback admin, you won’t need a dedicated fraud team (at least if chargebacks are your main concern over declined orders).
+This makes the chargeback guarantee model in fraud prevention ideal for: